-- b.
+- Refund the amount of Kansas property taxes collected from customers for the years under appeal, less the amount ultimately paid to Kansas for all years under appeal; - b.
 Remit any refunds due to ratepayers with interest; - c.
 Notify the Commission of any court rulings issued prior to the Commission's final order in this proceeding; and - d.
 Make a compliance filing upon resolution of either the Minnesota property tax appeal or the Kansas ad valorem tax litigation.
-(Company, Department, ALJ)
+(Company, Department, ALJ, OAG)